 If the vRouter needs to return a status or error message to the agent after processing of the Sandesh object, it can do so.
 That way, the agent gets to know if the programming was successful or not.

-DPDK vRouter packets processing
+DPDK vRouter Packet Processing

-Packets polling and processing
+Packet polling and processing

 During initialization of the physical NIC interface, the vRouter configures it with the same number of queues as the number of forwarding cores it has.
-For example, if the vRouter has 4 forwarding cores, the number of Rx queues it configures to the NIC is 4.
+For example, if the vRouter has four forwarding cores, the number of Rx queues it configures to the NIC is 4.

-A vif queue is made up of two DPDK rings:
+A vif queue is made up of two DPDK rings (See Figure 3.13):

-one RX ring: in which are stored packets received from a NIC to be processed by the vRouter
+one RX ring in which there are stored packets received from a NIC to be processed by the vRouter

-one TX ring: in which are stored packets to be sent by the vRouter to a NIC
+one TX ring in which there are stored packets to be sent by the vRouter to a NIC